MikkelVembye/AIscreenR/README.md

 The goal of AIscreenR is to use AI tools to support screening processes (including title and abstract screening) in systematic reviews and related literature reviews.
-At the current stage, the main aim of the `AIscreenR` package is test and use OpenAI’s GPT API models as second screeners of titles and abstracts or alternatively to reduce the number of references needed to be screened by humans.
+At the current stage, the main aim of the `AIscreenR` package is to test and use OpenAI’s GPT API models as second screeners of titles and abstracts or alternatively to reduce the number of references needed to be screened by humans.
 The package allows user to utilize OpenAI’s GPT API models from the